Writing Microstation (DGN) Tags with FME

 5. Add a CenterPointExtractor

-Add a CenetrPointExtractor to the canvas and connect AttributeCreator Output port to the CenterPointExtractor.
-This transformer retrieves the x, y and z coordinates of the center point of the Parcels bounding box.
+Add a CenterPointExtractor to the canvas and connect it to the AttributeCreator.
+This transformer retrieves the x, y, and z coordinates of the center point of the parcel's bounding box.

 Set the Point Extraction Mode to Any Inside Point.